Puerto Rico's Economic Crisis Fact Sheet

 External Policies and Their Effects

-High unemployment rates in southwestern Puerto Rico predated recent disasters and continue to persist (U.S. Bureau of Labor Statistics).
-The island’s public debt crisis has seen austerity measures reducing public services and hiking taxes, disproportionately affecting more vulnerable regions like the southwest (Financial Oversight and Management Board for Puerto Rico).
+High unemployment rates in southern Puerto Rico predated recent disasters and continue to persist (U.S. Bureau of Labor Statistics).
+The island’s public debt crisis has seen austerity measures reducing public services and hiking taxes, disproportionately affecting more vulnerable regions like the south and southwest (Financial Oversight and Management Board for Puerto Rico).

 The ongoing brain drain, driven by better opportunities on the U.S. mainland, has led to an aging population in the region (U.S. Census Bureau).
 Furthermore, with Puerto Rico’s poverty rate exceeding 49.1%, the situation is dire, especially in remote areas.